YamamotoLabUCSF/CollatedMotifs/README.md

 **Additional notes on: </sup> BLAST+ suite** available for download @ <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download">Download BLAST Software and Databases</a>)

 * NCBI recommends Mac users install using the ncbi-blast-2.2.18+.dmg file.
-* MacOS 10.15 and higher have enhanced secutity that will require extra steps to install the ncbi-blast-2.2.18+.dmg
+* MacOS 10.15 and higher have enhanced security that will require extra steps to install the ncbi-blast-2.2.18+.dmg
 	* With Mac OS 10.15 or higher, you may encounter a ' "ncbi-blast-2.11.0+.pkg" cannot be opened because it is from an unidentified developer' error.
 	* If so, click on the question mark on the bottom left of the error window and follow the on-screen instructions to open the General Security Pane and allow the install.
 * The default BLAST install location from the .dmg file is: `/usr/local/ncbi/blast`